Friday, March 11, 2011

 7: Use talent pools

 Hire globally.
-Don’t fool yourself that all of the great skills you need can be found in Ireland.
+Do not fool yourself that all of the great skills you need can be found in Ireland.
 The best people are all over the world.
 Related to this: fire them fast.
 If someone is not performing after two months they are unlikely to change.

-(Update: it turns out that Jerry presented nine axioms, but I didn't note them all.)
+(Update: it turns out that Jerry presented nine axioms, but I did not note them all down.)

-I am going to blog my notes from a selection of the presentations and roundtables at dws5.
+I am going to blog some of my notes from a selection of the presentations and roundtables at the fifth Dublin Web Summit over the next week or so as I process them.

 Post a Comment